Duje Ćaleta-Car: Red Bull Salzburg

 During the 2017–18 season Salzburg had their best ever European campaign.
 They finished top of their Europa League group, for a record fourth time, before beating Real Sociedad and Borussia Dortmund thus making their first ever appearance in a UEFA Europa League semi-final.
 On 3 May 2018, he played in the Europa League semi-final as Marseille played out a 1–2 away loss but a 3–2 aggregate win to secure a place in the 2018 UEFA Europa League Final.

 Marseille

 On 20 July 2018, Ćaleta-Car joined Marseille on a five-year deal for a transfer fee of €19 million.
 Upon his arrival, Ćaleta-Car was given the squad shirt number 15.

 On 29 September 2019, he scored his first goal for Marseille, the equalizer in a 1–1 draw with Rennes.

 At the start of the 2020–21 season, Ćaleta-Car scored a brace against Brest, converting assists of Florian Thauvin, as Marseille won 3–2.
 At the end of the January 2021 transfer window, Premier League side Liverpool launched a £23 million bid to secure his services but the move failed to materialize as Marseille didn't have enough time to sign a replacement.

 Southampton

 On 1 September 2022, Ćaleta-Car joined Southampton on a four-year contract.
+On 1 October 2022, Ćaleta-Car made his Premier League debut in a 1–2 defeat against Everton.
+In the EFL Cup semi-final first leg against Newcastle United on 24 January 2023, Ćaleta-Car was given a second yellow card and sent off following a foul on Allan Saint-Maximan.
+On 1 March 2023, Ćaleta-Car scored his first professional goal for Southampton in a 1–2 shock defeat to Grimsby Town in the FA Cup.
+He scored his first league goal on 21 April 2023 in a 3–3 away draw at Arsenal.

+Lyon

+On 2 August 2023, Ćaleta-Car joined Lyon on a season-long loan. Ćaleta-Car made his debut for the club on 13 August 2023 in a 2–1 defeat to Strasbourg.
+On 8 July 2024, he joined the club permanently and signed a three-year contract.

+Loan to Real Sociedad

+On 1 August 2025, Ćaleta-Car moved to La Liga side Real Sociedad on a one-year loan deal with an option to buy for €3 million.